isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Green Space.md

 ### **A Place For Celebrations, Festivals and Theatre Productions**

-Fort Canning Park is a venue for celebrations.
+The transformation of Fort Canning Hill into a multi-faceted location, suitable for learning and celebration was due to the introduction of the Civic District Master Plan.

+The transformation of Fort Canning Hill into a place of learning and celebration.
 Its expansive, sprawling lawns play host to concerts, theatre productions and festivals

 ### **Civic District Master Plan**